-If you have taking a shot at buying watercolor paint brushes before, you know it can be a daunting task to find the best brushes for watercolors since they literally come in all size and shapes.
+If you have taken a shot at buying watercolor paint brushes before, you know it can be a daunting task to find the best brushes for watercolors since they literally come in all sizes and shapes.
 You might be tempted to use just any brush you have lying around but watercolor brushes are completely different from oil or acrylic brushes.
-In this article we will go over the best watercolor paint brushes for beginners and what to look for.
+In this article, we will go over the best watercolor paint brushes for beginners and what to look for.

 Criteria For Finding The Best Watercolor Paint Brushes